mint-metrics/mojito-website/website/docs/js-delivery-setup.md

 title: Setting up experiments with Mojito JS Delivery
 sidebar_label: Two supported methods
 ---
 There are two approaches to setup experiments in Mojito.
-The **gulp** builder supports both methods when building the JS container.
+The npm build script supports both methods when building the JS container.

 1.  **[Straight JS](js-delivery-setup-js.md)**: define experiment parameters, trigger code and variant code in a single JS file: `test-object.js`